nooh007/Stock-Price-Prediction-Using-LSTM/README.md

 # Dataset

-The dataset is readily avaialble online in yfinance, following is the command to import the dataset properly, make sure to pip install yfinance in your terminal (virtual environment):
+The dataset is readily avaialble from yfinance library, following is the command to import the dataset properly, make sure to pip install yfinance in your terminal (virtual environment):
 ```
 import yfinance as yf